 - Angel gives Buffy his leather jacket in the fourth episode, Teacher's Pet, she wears it for the rest of the first season, albeit with the sleeves rolled up.
 They're not a couple yet, but when he says, at the end of the episode, that "it looks better on you", she knows she's fallen for him.

 - Tara wears Willow's sweater in the fourth season episode "New Moon Rising", which precipitates the episode's trouble.

 - Hidden Supplies: Giles stashes his weapons in the library's book cage.
-He has a another cache hidden in his apartment ("These are his good weapons).
+He has a another cache hidden in his apartment.